qiyascc/django-layout/README.md

 ### Custom Configuration

 You can add custom configurations in `project_name/config.py`.
-This file uses `goodconf` for managing settings with environment variables.
+This file uses `goodconf` for managing settings with environment variables 🌐.

+---

-## Running the Project
+## ▶️ Running the Project

 ### Development